clarus/coq-blog/posts/2021-02-08 Removing existential types from modules in coq-of-ocaml.md

 The tool [coq-of-ocaml](https://github.com/clarus/coq-of-ocaml) translates [OCaml](https://ocaml.org/) programs to [Coq](https://coq.inria.fr/) programs using a shallow embedding.
-To translate functors in Coq, we use dependent records in order to be able to represent first-class modules.
+To translate the [modules and functors](https://caml.inria.fr/pub/docs/manual-ocaml/moduleexamples.html) of OCaml we use polymorphic [records](https://coq.inria.fr/refman/language/core/records.html) in Coq.
+With this representation, we are also able to translate [first-class modules](https://caml.inria.fr/pub/docs/manual-ocaml/firstclassmodules.html).

 We originally used existential types to represent abstract module types.
 This could be a source of complexity for the reasoning on the generated code.
-Indeed, existential types require to do frequent projections and packing in Coq.
-In this blog post, we show how we removed the need of existential types in non-first-class modules.
+Indeed, existential types require to do frequent [projections](https://coq.inria.fr/library/Coq.Init.Specif.html#projT2) and [wrapping](https://coq.inria.fr/library/Coq.Init.Specif.html#existT) in Coq.
+In this blog post, we show how we removed the need of existential types in most non-first-class modules.

-> The tool coq-of-ocaml is mainly developed at [Nomadic Labs](https://www.nomadic-labs.com/) with the aim to formally verify the crypto-currency [Tezos](https://tezos.com/).
+> The tool coq-of-ocaml is mainly developed at [Nomadic Labs](https://www.nomadic-labs.com/) with the aim to formally verify the implementation of the crypto-currency [Tezos](https://tezos.com/).
 This tool is also readily usable for your own OCaml projects, please do not hesitate to [contact us](mailto:contact@nomadic-labs.com) in case of questions!

 ## Example
-We take the following OCaml code to show how we now translate the abstract types of modules in Coq:
+We take the following OCaml code:

     module F (X : Source) : Target with type t2 = X.t = struct
       type t1 = string